Motion Before Action: Diffusing Object Motion as Manipulation Condition: Real-World Experiments

 \begin{itemize} \item Success rate of picking the knife. \item Success rate of completing the cutting motion. \item Success rate of slicing the clay until separation. \item Success rate of placing the knife on the mat. \item Total redundant knife-grasp attempts across 20 tests. \end{itemize}

-From Tab.~\ref{realtable_cut}, we observe that RISE with \model shows significant improvements over RISE in all stages of task execution, particularly in the cutting and separation stage.
+We observe limitations with 2D policies on this long-horizon multi-object task as the appearance of clay is similar in 2D visual observations before and after the cutting process.
+Therefore, we restrict our comparison to 3D policies.
+From Table.~\ref{real_result}, we observe that RISE with \model shows significant improvements over RISE in all stages of task execution, particularly in the cutting and separation stage.
+A similar improvement is observed with DP3.
 This improvement is attributed to the need for rotating the cutting surface and splitting it when the knife cuts into the clay, which is inherently a 6-DoF task. \model leverages the prediction of the tool motion to provide feedback on the execution of the current action, resulting in superior task performance compared to the baseline.
 However, \model still exhibits repeated attempts to grasp the knife.
-We hypothesize that this issue arises from estimation errors in this task, where the thinness of the blade amplifies these errors, preventing them from being negligible.
+We hypothesize that this issue arises from estimation errors in this task, where the thinness of the blade amplifies these errors.